BrokeConsortium/en.brokeconsortium.re.kr/README.md

 # Welcome to the consortium!
-Broke Consortium of Mathematical Research, also known as _Provisions, Successors, Research, and the Member of Broke Consortium_, informally coined as B Consortium was founded by [Aitzaz Imtiaz](https://en.brokeconsortium.re.kr/member/~Aitzaz).
+Broke Consortium of Mathematical Research, known as _Provisions, Successors, Research, and the Member of Broke Consortium_, informally coined as B Consortium was founded by [Aitzaz Imtiaz](https://en.brokeconsortium.re.kr/member/~Aitzaz).
 As such, the consortium is a pioneering mechanism for development of Open Access research with documentation for expository writing.
 Under such conventions, the consortium operates in korean space and henceforth affiliates itself as South Korean organization.
 With the combination of methodologies, the products by consortium and research thereof derived is intended to bring